Get

 Should Golden Retrievers Be Shaved?

 Shaving is not considered necessary as part of regular grooming for a Golden Retriever.
 However, it might sometimes be necessary for dogs with extreme matting or other skin ailments.
-Dogs may also be shaved in a specific body part prior to surgery; this, along with the aforementioned scenarios are something a veterinarian would decide on.
+Dogs may also be shaved in a specific body part prior to surgery; this, along with the aforementioned scenarios is something a veterinarian would decide on.

 Summary